as-czyk/nlp-app/README.md

 # Natural Language Processing App

-This app provides the possibility to retrieve the sentiment, classification and entity of an news article
+This app provides the possibility to retrieve the sentiment, classification, entity and a summarization of an news article or any other given text

 ## Gettting Started

 These instruction will set you up to run the app on your local machine for development and testin purposes.

-### Prerequisites

 ### Installing